www.mariusztravel.com logo

 photos

-my route - Patagonia map
+our route - map of Patagonia

 From Mexico to Argentina 2006-07